 Whilst 5k running is on the shorter end of the endurance running spectrum, it’s not an easy option.
-The combination of running at a speed that’s above your lactate threshold, and very close to your aerobic capacity (VO2max), makes 5k running a challenging race distance.
+The combination of running at a speed that’s above your lactate threshold, and very close to your aerobic capacity (VO2 max), makes it a challenging race distance.

-Having said that, it’s a great distance to race, and unlike longer race distances, racing a 5k won’t disrupt your usual training.
+Having said that, it’s a great distance to race, and unlike with longer race distances, racing a 5km won’t disrupt your usual training.
 It’s also a great distance to train for.

-What does it take to run a fast 5k?
+What does it takes to run a fast 5k?

-That being said, a large aerobic capacity isn’t enough on it’s own.
-This needs to be combined with a good level of speed endurance.
-You also need the physical conditioning and mental strength, to maintain a fast running speed when fatigue sets in.
+That being said, a large aerobic capacity isn’t enough on its own.
+You also need a good level of speed endurance and the physical conditioning and mental strength, to maintain a fast running speed when fatigue sets in.

-And whilst being mainly aerobic, running a fast 5k requires a good level of anaerobic conditioning.
-So on top of training to improve aerobic capacity, you need to work on developing both speed endurance and a level of anaerobic conditioning.
+And while being mainly aerobic, running a fast 5k requires a good level of anaerobic conditioning.
+So on top of training to improve aerobic capacity, you also need to work on developing both your speed endurance and a level of anaerobic conditioning.

-Taken together, this can make the 5k training seem complicated.
-It’s actually less complicated than it appears.
+Taken together, this can make 5k training seem complicated.
+Luckily, it’s actually less complicated than it appears.

-In this article we’ll take a look at 5k training and how you can train to improve your 5k running speed.
+In this article we’ll take a look at the best training approaches you can use to improve your 5k running speed.

 5 ways to improve your 5k running